Broken Age: Development

-Announcement and fund-raising
+Announcement and fundraising

 Double Fine Adventure was announced by way of a Kickstarter project initiated on February 8, 2012.
 The idea came after Double Fine's Tim Schafer was interviewed for 2 Player Productions' upcoming Kickstarter-funded documentary on the game Minecraft.
 After the interview, Schafer and 2 Player discussed the idea of the production company filming a documentary about Double Fine as a future project.
 Double Fine had already had experience as a studio being filmed during development of Psychonauts for an episode of G4 TV's Icons series.
 When 2 Player completed the Minecraft project, around November 2011, they wanted to create a more in-depth documentary, recognizing that Double Fine had the right type of environment where such a documentary would be possible.
 The two studios began to work out the specifics of the project, but Schafer realized that publisher interference would make an honest portrayal of game development impossible.
 Double Fine lacked the resources to self-fund a game, and 2 Player lacked the ability to fund the film, so the two companies elected to crowd-fund the project on Kickstarter, a method Schafer had seen successfully used to raise much smaller amounts for independent game developers.
 The creation of a new game was initially considered "kind of as a sidenote" by Schafer to accommodate the documentary filming.

 The adventure game genre was selected to offer the public a product that would not have existed without their support, and help to distinguish the project from the developer's publisher-financed work.
 Schafer, a veteran of LucasArts, has long been associated with adventure games, a genre that has long been stigmatized as commercially niche, particularly since the release of Schafer's own Grim Fandango.
 In his pitch to the public, Schafer argued that funding for such a project would be very difficult to come by, stating "If I were to go to a publisher right now and pitch an adventure game, they'd laugh in my face."
 Ron Gilbert, another ex-LucasArts adventure game designer at Double Fine, has long expressed this sentiment, writing in his personal blog, "From first-hand experience, I can tell you that if you even utter the words "adventure game" in a meeting with a publisher you can just pack up your spiffy concept art and leave.
 You'd get a better reaction by announcing that you have the plague."
 Schafer explained that the game will not be "museum" or "nostalgia" work, but instead "It's going to be fresh and feel modern and feel like what the next game would have been if I'd made one straight after Grim Fandango".